niberman/LanguageApp/replit.md

   - Each card includes encouraging, motivational text
   - Quick access buttons for courses and settings
   - All text in simple, clear Spanish
+  - All icons from Lucide React (no emojis per design guidelines)

 - **Removed Pricing**:
   - Removed pricing link from navigation